NEFSC/READ-PSB-TE-Hatch_et_al_2022_jwildlmanage/README.md

 Our paper is online here:

-> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ.
-(2022). *Estimating the complex patterns of survey availability for loggerhead turtles*.
-Journal of Wildlife Management, Online at <https://doi.org/10.1002/jwmg.22208>
+> Hatch, J. M., H. L. Haas, C. R. Sasso, S. H. Patel, and R. J. Smolowitz.
+2022.
+Estimating the complex patterns of survey availability for loggerhead turtles.
+Journal of WildlifeManagement e22208.
+Online at <https://doi.org/10.1002/jwmg.22208>
 >

 ## How to cite

 Please cite this data compendium as:

-> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ.
-(XXXX). *Data compendium for Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
+> Hatch, J. M., H. L. Haas, C. R. Sasso, S. H. Patel, and R. J. Smolowitz.
+(2022). *Data compendium for Estimating the complex patterns of survey availability for loggerhead turtles*.
 Accessed DD MM YYYY.
 Online at <https://doi.org/10.5281/zenodo.6382707>
 >

 ## How to use (an example)